The Stanford Moyamoya Team

 Robert Dodd, MD, PhD

-Assistant Professor of Neurosurgery and Radiology
+Associate Professor of Neurosurgery and Radiology

 Dr. Dodd received his medical degree from the Stanford University School of Medicine, where he also earned a PhD in Neurosciences from the Department of Neurobiology and completed an endovascular fellowship.
 His research interests have been in cerebral blood vessel reactivity and stroke.
 Dr. Dodd's clinical interests include endovascular and microsurgical treatment of intracranial aneurysms and arteriovenous malformations; percutaneous and surgical interventions for both extracranial and intracranial carotid artery occlusive disease; and minimally invasive neurosurgery through the use of neuroendoscopy and keyhole approaches.

 Huy Do, MD

 Professor of Radiology and (by courtesy) Neurosurgery

 Dr. Do employs interventional neuroradiologic approaches to treat both ischemic and hemorrhagic cerebrovascular disorders.
 He has developed expertise in cerebral angioplasty and intra-arterial thrombolysis, as well as the treatment of aneurysms, arteriovenous malformations and cerebral vasospasm.